Untitled 3rd book draft

 Maxine made a beeline for Miles to give him a congratulatory hug and to rub their relationship in Jacks’s face.
 Embarrassed, Miles accepted Maxine’s hug but turned away when she tried to kiss him on the lips.

 Maxine’s performance made Jacks uncomfortable.
 “I guess I will be going now.
 Peter, will you stay and read over the contract and hammer out any problems?
 I’ll meet you at the hotel later.”

-Miles arrived home after a hard day office.
+Miles arrived home after a hard day at the office.
 He parked his black Mercedes in the driveway and walked towards the front door.
-As he approached the front door he noticed a large padded manila envelop leaning against the door.
+As he approached the front door, he noticed a large padded manila envelope leaning against the door.
 The mysterious envelope was address to him and had not return address on it.
 After a brief examination of the package he opened the front door.
 He went inside and laid his keys the table in the foyer.

 Miles Stallone was in his early thirties.
 He worked out, so his physical appearance was toned and muscular.
 His olive complexion, coal black hair, kiwi green eyes, and thick eyelashes gave him an exotic islander’s appearance.
 His boyish smile was charming, alluring, and ignited thoughts of passion.

 He called out, “Maxine I’m home.”

 Maxine quickly came from the kitchen to greet her future husband.

 “Miles, honey, how was the rest of your day at work?” she asked with a loving smile.
 She tried to kiss him on the lips, but he looked down at the package in his hands.
 Maxine tried to ignore the fact that Miles internally obverted her kiss again by smiling.

 “It was good,” he replied as he looked at the package once more for clues as to where it could have come from.